kratos47mhs/mall-learning/docs/database/mall_sms_02.md

-The full set of learning tutorials for the mall project are in serial，[Follow the public account](#公众号)Get it the first time.
+The full set of learning tutorials for the mall project are in serial，[Follow the public account](#No public) Get it the first time.

 # Marketing module database table analysis (2)